evinowen/moriah/README.md

 > "Butcher, Baker, Candlestick Maker"

-Collect all three of the tradesman aprons to become the "Trademan".
+Collect all three of the tradesman aprons to become the "Tradesman".

 **Effects**
 - Grants flight.